-'''

 Auth Port=1545

-'''

-- 4 To specify the number of seconds the MAX waits for a response to an authentication request, set the Auth Timeout parameter. - If the MAX does not receive a response within the time specified by Auth Timeout, it assumes the SecurID ACE server has become nonfunctional. - To specify whether the server uses standard DES or the native encryption provided by SecurID, choose one of the following values for SecurID DES encryption parameter: - Yes specifies that the server uses standard DES encryption. - No specifies that the server uses the native encryption provided by SecurID. - 6 To specify the number of times the Ascend unit attempts to contact the SecurID host before timing out, enter an integer in the SecurID Host Retries parameter.

-The default value is 3.

-- 7 Set the SecurID Node Secret parameter.

-For details on this parameter, see the MAX Reference Guide.
+4 To specify the number of seconds the MAX waits for a response to an authentication request, set the Auth Timeout parameter.

+If the MAX does not receive a response within the time specified by Auth Timeout, it assumes the SecurID ACE server has become nonfunctional.

+- 5 To specify whether the server uses standard DES or the native encryption provided by SecurID, choose one of the following values for the SecurID DES encryption parameter: - Yes specifies that the server uses standard DES encryption. - No specifies that the server uses the native encryption provided by SecurID. - 6 To specify the number of times the Ascend unit attempts to contact the SecurID host before timing out, enter an integer in the SecurID Host Retries parameter.The default value is 3. - 7 Set the SecurID Node Secret parameter.For details on this parameter, see the MAX 200Plus Reference Guide. - 8 Save your changes.